Brain Shrinkage: Avoiding Alzheimer’s With Chiropractic Care

 The precise causes of Alzheimer’s disease are unknown.
 However, on a fundamental level, brain proteins fail to function appropriately, which disturbs the operation of neurons and sets off a chain of harmful events.
 Neurons get injured, lose their synapses, and finally die.
 Alzheimer’s disease, according to researchers, may be triggered by a mix of hereditary, behavioral, and external factors that damage the brain over time.

 Alzheimer’s disease may also be triggered by specific genetic abnormalities that ensure a person will acquire the condition.
 These uncommon circumstances often result in the early onset of the illness.
 The deterioration usually begins in the part of the brain that regulates recollection, although the process begins years before the first symptoms appear.
 The destruction of neurons spreads to other areas of the brain rather consistently.
 The brain has shrunk greatly by the final stage of the illness.

 Chiropractic therapy is primarily concerned with the nervous system, including the brain and spine.
 Since Alzheimer’s is a degenerative brain illness, chiropractic’s effect on the nervous system has been found to immensely help Alzheimer’s patients.

 As physiological processes become inefficient when the spine is out of alignment, subluxations may starve the brain of critical nutrients such as glucose.
-Dr. Brice Neff DC, a chiropractor in Gilbert, specializes in treating spinal misalignments to promote healthy nerve transmission.
+Dr. Brice Neff DC, a chiropractor, specializes in treating spinal misalignments to promote healthy nerve transmission.
 With the obstruction eliminated, the brain may get the nutrition required to operate correctly.

 LET US CALL YOU